ibm-skills-network/labs-knowledgebase/docs/troubleshooting.md

 :::

+### I can't open my application in the browser in Cloud IDE

+1. Look for the **Skills Network Toolbox** icon at the bottom of the menu bar located on the left side of the IDE.

+2. Then click on **"Launch Your Application"**.

+3. In the "Application Port" field, enter the port number your application is running from the given instruction.

+4. Click the **"Your Application"** button to open your application in the browser.

 ### `Port already in use` error when restarting server

 1. Kill the process occupying the port your server is trying to use using the following command: